con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 To Vajrapāṇi, strongest of the strong: (19)

-"That you, being suffused with great compassion
+'That you, abounding in supreme compassion
 And aiming to assist all living beings,
 Are willing and prepared to hear from me
 The chanting of the names, so filled with meaning, (20)

 Of Mañjuśrī's wisdom embodiment—
-Chanting which purifies and quells all evil—
+Chanting which purifies, which quells all evil—
 That is most excellent, Vajradhara;
 Most excellent of you, Vajrapāṇi!
 (21)

 And so, O master of secrets, I shall
 Teach this to you in a way most excellent.